CORN MEN

 The United States imposed a naval blockade around the island during the missile-crisis.
 Under international law, a blockade is considered an act of war, so President Kennedy referred to it as a quarantine

-After it ended, the USA resumed the embargo first established in 1960 in response to oil-refinery confiscations.
-This embargo, with modifications, persists to the present day.
+After it ended, USA resumed the embargo first established in 1960 in response to oil-refinery confiscations.
+This embargo, with modifications, persists to the present.
 More about the embargo later.

-In the meantime, within a few short years, the USA interjected itself militarily into the Vietnam civil-war where our French friends and their South Vietnamese allies were suffering a catastrophic defeat at the hands of President Ho Chi Minh and General Giap, the charismatic leaders of the North.
+Meanwhile, within a few years, USA interjected itself into the Vietnam civil war where our French friends and their South Vietnamese allies were suffering a catastrophic defeat at the hands of President Ho Chi Minh and General Giap, charismatic leaders of the North.

-The United States ended up conducting intensive military operations for eight years in Vietnam before abandoning the South to certain defeat in 1972.
+United States conducted intensive military operations for eight years in Vietnam before abandoning the South to certain defeat in 1972.

 To provide soldiers for this war, a military draft of hundreds-of-thousands of civilians began in the middle 1960s.
 Young people, especially students, got upset — livid, really.

-By the time I started college, a few of my acquaintances were traveling to Cuba to train in the art of revolution.
+By the time I started college, a few acquaintances were traveling to Cuba to train in the art of revolution.
 They went to learn how to challenge and transform the beast in whose belly they thought they lived.

 What did the revolutionary leaders of Cuba teach them?